RBrynsvold/Capstone/replication_instructions.md

                 python fit_gensim_lda.py

+   You will be prompted for the following information:

+      * The identifier string for the corpus and dictionary from which to build the model __This string must match exactly the string given in step 5!__
+      * Number of topics to use for model fitting
+        __In this project I determined the optimal number of topics to be NUMBERISTBD__
+      * Number of cores on your machine
+        If greater than 1, the model will be run multithreaded

+   Depending on the details of your vm, this step will take several hours at least.

 7. Inspect the results of your fitted model inside a jupyter notebook!

    Your rambo vm should be set up such that you can easily tunnel in with a jupyter notebook, run from a browser on your computer.
 Steps:

-   * Determine your public ip address (IPv4) by viewing it on your aws EC2 consol **to be added: the rest of the jupyter tunneling instructons**
+   * Determine your public IP address ('IPv4 Public IP') by viewing it on your aws EC2 console
+   * Open a browser window and enter your your IPv4 Public IP, followed by ':8080'

+      <yourIPv4PublicIP>:8080

+   * Enter 'admin' in the password field
+   * Navigate into the Capstone/notebooks directory
+   * Open the 'load_inspect_model.ipynb' notebook
+   * Execute the cells in order and make your own conclusions!